iamseki/L-system-gen/README.md

 ## How to use :scroll:

-- Just open the relative path of [index.html](./src/index.html) in you browser.
+- Just open the relative path of [index.html](./src/index.html) in your browser.

 >The function that `generates the string` based on alphabet of symbols and the rule F &#8618; FF+[+F-F-F]-[-F+F+F] is implemented in [this function](https://github.com/iamseki/L-system-gen/blob/master/src/javascript/draw.js#L47)